 The Matt Talbot Center’s fundamental strategy is restoration of lives through sustained and supported change.
 Years of experience have taught us that when a person wants to recover, they need a clean and sober environment.
 At the Matt Talbot Center we provide that environment.
 We ask our members to make a commitment – to change, to take responsibility for their own lives and individual recovery process, to actively participate in all aspects of the program, and to display a spirit of cooperation.

-The programs of the Matt Talbot Center are funded entirely by private donations from individuals, businesses, private foundations, grants and trusts.
+The programs of the Matt Talbot Center are funded entirely by donations from individuals, businesses, private foundations, grants, and trusts.
 To learn how you can help support the Matt Talbot Center programs, click here.